avishekdutta14/ROPE/README.md

 This tools helps in classifying paprica designated edges, and unique sequences (16S and 18S) using RDP classifier.

-Details of paprica pipeline can be found in https://github.com/bowmanjeffs/paprica, and the tutorial can be found in https://www.polarmicrobes.org/analysis-with-paprica/
+Details of paprica pipeline can be found in https://github.com/bowmanjeffs/paprica, and the tutorial can be found in https://www.polarmicrobes.org/analysis-with-paprica/.

+This works with the latest version of paprica (Jan-2021).

 Most of the python based dependencies are same as paprica.
 So, if you are running paprica you do not need install them separately.
 Most important dependencies for ROPE is RDPTool.
 You can get the RDP tool from https://github.com/rdpstaff/RDPTools.
 The RDP tool needs a java library (ant 1.9).
 You can find the library from https://ant.apache.org/bindownload.cgi